Dean Michael Wiwchar: The Raposo murder

 On 24 May 2012, Wiwchar flew to Toronto and stayed at the Fairmount Royal Hotel under his own name.
-After touring Toronto to see if the police were watching him, he flew back to Vancouver on the same day.
-On 27 May 2012, he flew back to Toronto, again stayed at the Fairmount Royal Hotel and met with Martino Caputo, the Toronto agent of the Rizzuto family and a senior Wolfpack leader.
+After touring Toronto to see if the police were watching him, he returned to Vancouver on the same day.
+On 27 May 2012, he flew back to Toronto, again stayed at the Fairmount Royal Hotel, and met with Martino Caputo, the Toronto agent of the Rizzuto family and a senior Wolfpack leader.
 Using information supplied by Caputo, Wiwchar began to hunt Raposo in his home neighborhood of Bloor West Village.
 Wiwchar needed to know both Raposo's favorite places and to plan the best escape route after killing him.
-Wiwchar learned from Caputo that Raposo lived in his house on Willard Avenue with his pregnant common-law wife Monika and their infant son, Johnny Raposo Jr. Wiwchar also learned that Raposo's favorite place to spend his afternoons was the Sicilian Sidewalk Café on College Street.
+Wiwchar learned from Caputo that Raposo lived in his house on Willard Avenue with his pregnant common-law wife Monika and their infant son, Johnny Raposo Jr. Wiwchar also learned from Caputo that Raposo's favorite place to spend his afternoons was the Sicilian Sidewalk Café on College Street.
 Wiwchar was the prime suspect in Duhre's murder and the Toronto police put Wiwchar under surveillance.
 Wiwchar noticed he was being followed and complained in his texts to Alkhalil about being under police surveillance.
 During his trips to Toronto, Wiwchar used his automobile rented by Alkhalil.

 Wiwchar kept meticulous notes about Raposo, listing his automobile as a BMW sedan, all of his favorite restaurants, his address and even the home address of his mother on Crawford Street.
 He also drew up a map of Bloor Village West neighborhood that included the best escape routes as Wiwchar worked out how much time it would take to drive down each street after he killed Raposo.
 On 28 May, Wiwchar checked out of the Fairmount Royal Hotel and checked in at the Four Points by Sheraton hotel as he kept complaining to Alkhalil that the police were following him.
 In one text to Alkhalil on 29 May 2012, Wiwchar wrote about his desire to have his girlfriend work as a hitwoman, writing: "I like gangster girls who kill[.] that's just what I need[.]
 I could train her to work with me[.] we could be a team[.] thjink [think] how usefull [useful] a hot girl who dumps people could be[.]why is she a scumbag?
 She is a snake chick, eh?"
 Alkhalil texted back: "She goes after guys who r [are] loaded beyonf [beyond] anything u [you] or I have see and uses them to her advantage.
 I stay away from her.
 Lol.
 She owes me 400k.
 She might bang u and convince u to dump me."
 On 30 May 2012, Alkhalil texted the Hells Angel Larry Amero: "They [the police] got 10 cars tailing Zelda [Wiwchar] in dot [Toronto].
 Something is up".
 Amero replied: "Not good wonder why".
 Amero advised Alkhalil to cancel the murder, but Alkhalil refused.
 Wiwchar flew back to Vancouver on 29 May, saying that the police surveillance was making it too difficult to kill Raposo.